Exclamatory paradise whydah

 The exclamatory paradise whydah or Uelle paradise whydah (Vidua interjecta) is a species of bird in the family Viduidae.
-It is also known as the long-tailed paradise whydah, a name which can refer to Vidua paradisaea.
+It is also known as the long-tailed paradise whydah, a name which may also refer to the related species Vidua paradisaea.

 It is found in Benin, Cameroon, Central African Republic, Chad, Democratic Republic of the Congo, Ethiopia, Ghana, Guinea, Liberia, Mali, Nigeria, Sudan, and Togo.